aarontoy/data_commons_subsampling/README.md

 https://www.cbioportal.org/study/summary?id=panet_arcnet_2017

 This is a WGS with 98 samples/patients.
+Raw data is here - https://ega-archive.org/studies/EGAS00001001732?order=file_types&sort=asc

 It also has the non-identifiable clinical data available too.